-- a) Explosive Ordnance Risk Education (EORE) - b) Survey, Marking and Clearance of Explosive Ordnance - c) Victim Assistance, including rehabilitation and reintegration - d) Stockpile Destruction - e) Advocacy
+- 1. Explosive ordnance risk education (EORE)

+- Survey, marking and clearance of EO

+- 3. Victim assistance, including rehabilitation and reintegration

+- 4. Stockpile destruction

+- Advocacy

-A number of other enabling activities are required to support these five components of mine action, including: assessment and planning, the mobilisation and prioritisation of resources, information management, human skills development and management training, quality management and the application of effective, appropriate and safe equipment.
+A number of other enabling activities are required to support these five components of mine action, including assessment and planning, the mobilization and prioritization of resources, information management, human skills development and management training, quality management and the application of effective, appropriate and safe equipment.